How To: Remove Epoxy

 Epoxy might provide a quick fix for repairing broken plastic pieces or sealing a cracked window pane, but it can be a pain to remove on such delicate surfaces.
 Simply soak a paper towel in isopropyl alcohol (rubbing alcohol) and rub it on the surface until the epoxy loosens.
 If the epoxy is still stubborn, a stronger solvent such as denatured alcohol (a solvent commonly used to fuel camping stoves) or paint thinner can also be applied to the area with a cloth to weaken the bond, and a scraper tool can be used to gently pry the epoxy from the surface.
 Once the epoxy is removed, use a clean, wet rag to remove any remaining solvents from the surface.

 How to Remove Epoxy from Wood or Concrete

-Making repairs to wood furniture or floors is a popular use for epoxy, but sometimes the resin can get in places it is not supposed to be.
+Floor finishing with epoxy is a popular use of the product, but sometimes the resin can get in places it’s not supposed to go.
 Avoid alcohol and paint thinners, which can damage or discolor wood finishes.
 Instead, enlist acetone for help removing epoxy on wood or concrete, as it can soak into the porous surface to surround and loosen the epoxy, making it easy to peel away.
 Leftover acetone, meanwhile, evaporates by air.

 Alternatively, heat can also be used to melt tough epoxy residues on wood, making it easy to scrape off.
 (Although, if you previously used any acetone on the wood, make sure it is fully evaporated before using this method—remember, acetone is highly flammable.)
 Pull on leather work gloves to protect your hands and hold a heat gun, set to about 200 degrees Fahrenheit, several inches above the affected area.
 Move the nozzle in small circles to heat the epoxy without burning the wood.
 Follow with a scraper while the epoxy drippings are still soft.